izabellammg6/First-Website-/code-review.md

 - [] Add the images to HTML/JavaScript for the quiz results

-- [] mplement animations or transitions for displaying results.
+- [] Implement animations or transitions for displaying results.

 - [] Add animations when showing the result.

 - [] Improve button interactivity for better user feedback.